nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

     return tokenizer.sequence_to_text(beam[0]["seq"])
 ```

 Don't be scared by this function!
-We start with a beam containin a single hypothesis: a sequence containing the only token `<start>` and with score and normalized score equal to 0.
+We start with a beam containin a single hypothesis: a sequence containing the only token `<start>` and with the score and normalized score equal to 0.

 The explanation of the algorithm is the following:

 * For each hypothesis in the beam we apply the model to the hypothesis, to get the output probability distribution of the model for the next word.
 We sample only the best `beam_width` words.

 * We create the candidates for this hypothesis: a candidate is made of the hypothesis itself, followed by one of the `beam_width` predicted tokens.
 We compute the score of the candidate by adding the log probability of the last word to the previous score.
 Finally, we compute the normalized score by dividing the score by the length of the candidate.
-We need this, otherwise the model will prefer shorter sequences (sequences which produced the `<end>` token before the others).
+We need this, otherwise, the model will prefer shorter sequences (sequences which produced the `<end>` token before the others).

 * We compare the `beam_width` candidates corresponding to each hypothesis and keep only the best `beam_width` candidates among them.